HistoricEngland/arches-bngpoint/README.md

 # arches-bngpoint
 Arches package containing the BNGPoint datatype, supporting widget and functions to sync with a geojson-feature-collection node node.

-Arches v4.4.1 and v5.0.0 versions are available (although the v5 pkg structure is not full)
+Arches v4.4.1, v5.0.0 versions and v.6.2.x are available (the 6.2.x version should work on any 6.x installation)

 # Installation